thewaywardlaureate/ByzantineGPT/README.md

 pip3 install shell-gpt

 ```
-* The dialog package is not a requirement per se.
-Since most unix and unix-based distros come with `whiptail`, instead of installing `dialog`, all occurrences of dialog can be replaced by the command `whiptail` *
+*The dialog package is not a requirement per se.
+Since most unix and unix-based distros come with `whiptail`, instead of installing `dialog`, all occurrences of dialog can be replaced by the command `whiptail`.*

 ## Initialisation